Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Related Work

-There have been various studies which have both created datasets and explored computational models for CWI, particularly focussing on English texts \cite{shardlow13,shardlow2013comparison,gooding-kochmar-2019-complex,finnimore-etal-2019-strong}.
-The studies have addressed CWI as a stand-alone task or as part of lexical simplification pipelines.
-The increased interest of the research community on this topic was the primary motivation for the organization of the two editions of the aforementioned CWI shared task.
+There have been various studies which have both created datasets and explored computational models for CWI, particularly focusing on English texts \cite{shardlow13,shardlow2013comparison,gooding-kochmar-2019-complex,finnimore-etal-2019-strong}.
+These studies have addressed CWI as a stand-alone task or as part of lexical simplification pipelines.

+Given the direct application of CWI to lexical simplification systems, where the goal is to decide whether or not a word needs to be substituted for a simpler one, the clear majority of studies have addressed CWI as a binary classification task.
+That said, there have been multiple studies analyzing the shortcomings of approaching CWI as a binary classification task.
+Some studies have studied the relationship between classification performance and dataset annotation in an attempt to estimate the theoretical upper boundary of binary CWI systems \cite{zampieri-EtAl:2017:NLPTEA} while others have investigated alternative ways to model the task.
+One study posed that comparative judgments are more consistent than binary classification for CWI \cite{gooding2019comparative}.

+CWI is of direct interest to those working in lexical simplification as it forms the first part of the lexical simplification pipeline \cite{devlin-1998}.
+Before a word can be simplified, a decision must be made as to whether or not that word requires simplification.
+Simplification systems \cite{biran-2011,bott-2012}, then generate potential candidates for simplification and use a similar process to CWI to select the most simple candidate \cite{Paetzold2017}.

+Comparative complexity is a related but distinct task to Lexical Complexity Prediction.
+In this task, two words are taken and a judgment is given to determine which is the most complex.
+A recent study found that annotations for comparative complexity were more consistent than binary classification \cite{gooding2019comparative}.
+Nonetheless, we have not focussed on comparative complexity in this work, but rather on continuous complexity.
+We are most interested in the complexity of a word in it's original context, rather than in relation to another word.

-In this section we provide an overview of the two editions of the CWI shared task, namely CWI--2016 organized at SemEval 2016 \cite{paetzold-specia:2016:SemEval1} and CWI--2018 organized at the BEA workshop in 2018 \cite{yimam2018report}.
-We describe the task setup, present the datasets, and briefly discuss the approaches submitted by participants of the two editions of the competition.
+The increased interest from the research community in CWI was the primary motivation for the organisation of the two editions of the aforementioned CWI shared task in 2016 and 2018.
+These shared tasks have made important benchmark datasets available to the community that are widely used beyond these competitions.
+In the next sub-sections we provide an overview of these two editions: CWI--2016 organized at SemEval 2016 \cite{paetzold-specia:2016:SemEval1} and CWI--2018 organized at the BEA workshop in 2018 \cite{yimam2018report}.
+We describe the task setup, present the datasets, and briefly discuss the approaches submitted by participants in the two editions of the competition.
 We also present the approaches and the features used by each system.
 Finally, we analyze the results obtained by the participants and the main challenges of each edition of the CWI Shared Task.